Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 Disables the distance fade depth cue.
 When enabled far away atoms will not be darkened and close atoms will not be brightened.

+#### CreateSliceX CreateSliceY CreateSliceZ

+Slices the molecule in part.
+This can allow seeing inside the molecule.
+The position of the slice is controlled with DebugA.
+To get good results disable "Skip Using Definitive Hit Optim".
+Unoptimized performance.

+#### CreateSlabX CreateSlabY CreateSlabZ

+Creates a slab from the molecule.
+This can allow seeing inside the molecule.
+The position of the slab is controlled with DebugA.
+To get good results disable "Skip Using Definitive Hit Optim".
+Unoptimized performance.

 #### DontAllowResetRaymarch

 When enabled the raymarching process will not conclude at the end of the first raymarched cell.
 Changing this requires reloading shaders.